timburr1/timburr1.github.io/_posts/2020-08-22-exogenous-neurotransmitters.md

 **SlateStarCodex:**
 [Marijuana: Much More Than You Wanted To Know](https://web.archive.org/web/20200428072243/https://slatestarcodex.com/2014/01/05/marijuana-much-more-than-you-wanted-to-know/)
+> Conclusion for this section [Is Marijuana Bad For You?]: Marijuana does not have a detectable effect on mortality and there is surprisingly scarce evidence of tobacco-like side effects.
+It probably does decrease IQ if used early and often, possibly by as many as 8 IQ points.
+It may increase risk of psychosis by as much as 40%, but it’s not clear who is at risk or whether the risk is even real.
+The gateway drug hypothesis is too complicated to evaluate effectively but there is no clear casual evidence in its support.

 [Marijuana: An Update](https://web.archive.org/web/20200519021629/https://slatestarcodex.com/2018/11/07/marijuana-an-update/)
+> In the current set of nine states with legalization, the 5% increase [in deaths from car accidents] would amount to an extra 300 deaths per year.
+If the country as a whole legalized, that would make about 1800 extra deaths per year.
+Using my totally made-up math model from the previous post, this is enough to shift the net effect of marijuana legalization from positive to slightly negative.
+This is especially true if the alternative to legalization is decriminalization, which has many of the benefits of legalization but fewer costs.

 **Other Resources:**
 [Bunk Police - Leaders in Test Kits, Research and Innovation](https://bunkpolice.com/)